 This is one of the best ways to get people to relate and engage with your brand.
 Remember to use good narrative techniques.
 In other words, start your story in the middle at an interesting point.
 Giving away a lot of detail and moving in chronological order gets boring quickly.

 Use Social Media

 Social media is a great way to reach a wide audience with an experiential marketing event.
-Hosting an event on Facebook is a good option.
+For instance, hosting an event on Facebook is a good option.
 Consider boosting attendance through paid ads before the occasion to create a buzz.
 These are generally not expensive and pay off in spades.

 Look for Partnerships

 If you’re putting on an event, you can partner with other area businesses.
-Make sure these are competing in the same space.
+Also, make sure these are competing in the same space.
 For example, say you’re selling digital marketing services and hosting a webinar.
 Partnering with a local computer store or repair shop can bring in more customers.